ry2294/FrackingandEarthquakes/README.md

 ### Commands
 To run this application, clone this repository and run the below commands inside the repository folder FrackingandEarthquakes.

+1. Please install nodejs by following the steps provided in the following link. https://nodejs.org/en/download/package-manager/

-1. npm install // installs the node modules required
+2. npm install // installs the node modules required

-2. Please add "accessKeyId" and "secretAccessKey" values to config.js file.
+3. Please add "accessKeyId" and "secretAccessKey" values to config.js file.
 I have uploaded a "keys" file in the project submission.
 Since, AWS does not allow to keep confidential information on Public GitHub repo, I have added this information in the keys file.
 Please replace the accessKeyId and secretAccessKey values from keys file to config.js file and execute the next command.

-3. node server.js // runs the server and starts consuming tweets
+4. node server.js // runs the server and starts consuming tweets

-4. open url: localhost:5000/ in browser
+5. open url: localhost:5000/ in browser